The Ultimate Guide on Electronic Signatures, Digital Signatures, and Email Signatures

 Using digital signature certificates

-A digital signature certificate (DSC) is a fundamental component of a digital signature.
+A digital signature certificate (DSC) is a fundamental digital signature component.
 It provides the public key used to validate the private key associated with the signature.

 There are three classes of certificates: